chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 ### Documentation
 ![Documentation Menu](img/Documentation_menu.png)

 The Documentation menu allows users to access reference documents related to the Data Portal such as the _Privacy Notice_ and _Terms and Conditions_.
-Clicking on any of the documents in the list will redirect users to the [PCDC Documentation site](https://docs.pedscommons.org/).
+Clicking on any of the documents in the list will redirect users to the [D4CG Documentation site](https://docs.pedscommons.org/).